ousatov-ua/SinglePassword/README.md

 The single master password is used to encrypt and decrypt data.

-256-bit AES encryption (CBC mode) is used: 256 bit key and a 128 bit IV (EVP OpensSSL)
+256-bit AES encryption (CBC mode) is used: 256 bit key and a 128 bit IV (EVP OpenSSL)

 Each **token** (name of secured data, e.g. *Facebook* on screenshot) **and its value** are encrypted separately and saved into the file on local storage.